 Where: WTOAC Economic Hub

-This tour will involve a guided walking tour of Ballaarat CBD, led by a Wadawurrung Traditional Owner, and followed by a meet and greet with a Wadawurrung artist.
+This tour involves a guided walking tour of Ballaarat CBD, led by a Wadawurrung Traditional Owner, and followed by a meet and greet with a Wadawurrung artist.

 The tour starts and ends at Wadawurrung Traditional Owners Aboriginal Corporation’s Economic Hub, and includes: